sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 - Having even probability of a system being slow at 0.01% can have a huge impact when you're running thousands of computers.
 - Latency **Tail-tolerant** software techniques, have been developed to smooth out unpredictability.

 # Lecture 5: Public Clouds, Infrastructure and Platform (IaaS, PaaS)

 [Good resource for quick explanation](https://apprenda.com/library/paas/iaas-paas-saas-explained-compared/)

 \*aaS's allow for Undifferentiated heavy lifting, they're usually done with a dedicated service provider.

-Undifferentiated Heavy Lifting: Doing things that doesn't really differentiate us from the other companies, and it doesn't help the people stand out.
+**Undifferentiated Heavy Lifting**: Doing things that doesn't really differentiate us from the other companies, and it doesn't help the company stand out.
 Things like running and building boilerplate code that could be just built by someone else.

 1. IaaS: Infrastructure as a Service (IaaS): Provides automted and scalable environments. (eg EC2)
 2. Platform as a Service (PaaS): Provides a framework for quickly developing and deploying applications ex: AWS Beanstalk, Google App engine
 3. Software as a Service (Software as a Service): Makes applications available through the internet, Gmail, Office365 etc.

 With an IaaS - You only get the physical hardware from the cloud, you install and manage the OS, it's often just the bare metal!
 With a PaaS - You get the OS, physical hardware, and runtime management all from the cloud.
 You need to handle the data and Applications.